JavaScript tooling

 --wait-for-run-end

-: Allows setting a description for your run reports summary.
+: Sets a custom description for the run summary.--control-plane-url <URL>

 You can check out other options with npx gatling enterprise-start --help